red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

 Deactivate a Flow
 ----------------------------------------

 An activated flow will usually stay alive since it always restarts when it finishes or fails.
-To deactivate an activated flow you can use the `deactivate` keyword:
+To deactivate an activated flow, you can use the `deactivate` keyword:

 .. important::
     Flow deactivation statement syntax definition: